Wappsto/wappsto-cli/README.md

 npx create-wapp
 ```

-It will ask for your 'username' and 'password' to Wappsto, unless you already logged in.
+It will ask for your 'username' and 'password' to Wappsto, unless you are already logged in.
 Here you get the option to download any exsisting Wapps or create a new Wapp.

 This will generate a file called manifest.json where you can modify the description of your wapp.

 ### Update

 To update the Wapp run the `update-wapp` using `npx`: